samuelhbne/server-xray/README.md

 2. Request TLS certs from Letsencrypt for domain1 and domain2
 3. Create Vless+TLS+Websocket server on port 443 with the cert of domain1
 4. Create Trojan server on port 8443 with the cert of domain2 as fallback

+### NOTE5

-5. Port 80 must be exported for domain ownership verification
+Port 80 must be exported for TLS domain ownership verification

 ```shell
 $ docker run --name server-xray -p 80:80 -p 443:443 -p 8443:8443 -d samuelhbne/server-xray \